Gender* in the Archives

 Collection Scope and Content Summary

 This collection includes the audio recordings and transcriptions of four interviews, transcripts of four written interviews, one digital and two physical copies of the zine made in conjunction with this project, a methodological introduction featured in Movement Lab installation, and a Diversity, Equity, and Inclusion (DEI) recommendations document.
 All materials are in English.
-It was donated by Carson Stachura and Autumn Johnson in 2022 after the event was held in the Milstein Center on Barnard’s campus from October 3-7, 2022.
+It was donated by Carson Stachura and Adam Johnson in 2022 after the event was held in the Milstein Center on Barnard’s campus from October 3-7, 2022.

 - Stachura, Carson (Person)

 - Berkowitz, Grey (Interviewee, Person)

 - Madden, J (Interviewee, Person)

 This collection has no restrictions.

 This collection may not be used in trainings for Barnard or Columbia staff, students, alums, faculty, administration, or board of trustees, or within any promotional materials for Barnard or Columbia (for example, admissions recruitment materials).
 Any members of the Barnard or Columbia administration, faculty, staff, or boards wishing to reproduce materials from this collection must request permission from the Barnard Archives.
 Otherwise, permission was granted by all participants to be included and accessible in this archive.

 Permission to publish material from the collection must be requested from the Barnard Archives and Special Collections.
 The Barnard Archives and Special Collections approves permission to publish that which it physically owns; the responsibility to secure copyright permission rests with the patron.

 Carson Stachura (they/them, class of 2023) and Adam Johnson (they/them, class of 2025) collaboratively created this project as part of a Barnard Diversity, Equity, and Inclusion (DEI) Council funded 2022 summer research fellowship in the Barnard Archives.